MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 ## Lab scenario

-You need to control access to a deployment of Windows Virtual Desktop in an Active Directory Domain Services (AD DS) environment by using Azure Active Directory (Azure AD) conditional access.
+You need to control access to a deployment of Azure Virtual Desktop in an Active Directory Domain Services (AD DS) environment by using Azure Active Directory (Azure AD) conditional access.

 ## Objectives

 After completing this lab, you will be able to:

-- Prepare for Azure Active Directory (Azure AD)-based Conditional Access for Windows Virtual Desktop
+- Prepare for Azure Active Directory (Azure AD)-based Conditional Access for Azure Virtual Desktop
-- Implement Azure AD-based Conditional Access for Windows Virtual Desktop
+- Implement Azure AD-based Conditional Access for Azure Virtual Desktop

 ## Lab files